 Pre-computing the distances of every sky object from all other objects in the dataset:

 For example, in an astronomy dataset with n = 3 million sky objects, (doing a sort-merge-join) needs to pre-compute the distances of every sky object from all other objects and store an ordered list of m - least distances results in m-nearest points to be able to answer the future m-points pattern queries.
 This operation needs O (m^2*n^2) comparisons.
+Well, maybe we can do a little better.
+We could use an octree as a pre-filtering step and then look only a certain likely radius from each point.
 Furthermore, we need to store this data structure in a file; Using this data structure, make it possible to answer every pattern query (k the number of points in query < m) with complexity of O(k*m*n).
 Here, is the result of this step: